nrwl/nx/docs/shared/packages/storybook/migrate-storybook-7.md

 ### 4. For Vite.js projects

-Make sure to add the `viteFinal` option to your project-level `.storybook/main.js|ts` files.
+Make sure to add the `viteFinal` option to your project-level `.storybook/main.js|ts` files on projects that use Vite.js.

 ```ts
   async viteFinal(config, { configType }) {